foysalahmed10/Pepper-4D/README.md

   <img src="figures/subset2_new_organs.jpg" width="95%">
 </p

-Figure 4.
 Representative annotation on a pepper point cloud sequence of Subset 2 from Pep-per-4D dataset.
 Row (a) shows the original point clouds of the pepper sequence, in which the stages containing the geotropism event are labeled as “Geotropism”.
 Row (b) presents annotations of the organ-level growth event (new organ) using the Backwards & Forward Labelling (BFL) mechanism proposed in [31].

 - **Plants:** 8